simonmicroshare/microshare.github.io/docs/2/installer/specific-installations/desk-occupancy-installation.md

 - Never force a connector into a port.
 If the connector and port don&#39;t join with reasonable ease, they probably don&#39;t match.
 Make sure that the connector matches the port and that you have positioned the connector correctly in relation to the port.
 - Protect Microshare sensors from direct sunlight, wherever possible.
 - Use Microshare solutions in environments according to their specification.
 Most products arefor indoor use only.
 - There are no user-serviceable parts inside Microshare sensors.
-For service personnel: Alwaysunplug external power supply, remove batteries, and turn off UPS battery before service operation.
+For service personnel: Always unplug external power supply, remove batteries, and turn off UPS battery before service operation.
 - Microshare sensors may be damaged by improper storage or handling.
 Take care not to drop them during transport and installation.

 {% include image.html url="/assets/img/installation_tabs/security.png" description="Banner" %}